BettercareHealth/bettercare/nc/nc-5.md

 Always try to find and correct the cause, e.g. giving oxygen for hypoxia, treating septicaemia with antibiotics, and correcting shock with intravenous fluids.

 If the pH is below 7.20 then 4% sodium bicarb­onate must be given intravenously.
-Usually 2 ml/kg is given slowly over 10 minutes.
+Usually 2 ml/kg is given slowly over 10&nbsp;minutes.
 The correct amount of 4% sodium bicarbonate that should be given can be calculated from the base deficit:

 * The volume of 4% sodium bicarbonate (in ml) = base deficit × the infant’s weight in kg × 0.6.
-* For example: If the base deficit was 10 and the infant weighs 1.5 kg then the volume of 4% sodium bicarbonate needed would be 9 ml (10 × 1.5 × 0.6).
+* For example: If the base deficit was 10 and the infant weighs 1.5 kg then the volume of 4% sodium bicarbonate needed would be 9&nbsp;ml (10 × 1.5 × 0.6).

 Never use 8% sodium bicarbonate in newborn infants as the concentration is dangerously high.
 If 4% sodium bicarbonate is not available, then 8% sodium bicarbonate must be diluted with an equal volume of sterile water to make up a 4% solution.